rlisahuang/rlisahuang.github.io/_pages/about.md

 I am a first-year Ph.D. student in the Department of Computer Science and Engineering at UC San Diego, affiliated with the [ProgSys Group](http://cseweb.ucsd.edu/groups/progsys/) and advised by [Sorin Lerner](http://cseweb.ucsd.edu/~lerner/).
 My academic interests lie in the intersection of programming languages and human-computer interaction, include programming language design, error reporting and handling, and human-(programming) language interaction.
-I aspire to implement programming tools that are user-friendly and accessible for not only programmers and professionals but everyone.
+Through programming tools that are user-friendly and accessible, I aspire to lower the boundaries to learning computer science and programming for everyone.
-With better programming tools, I'm eager to make programming and computer science more diverse and inclusive.

 Previously, I obtained my B.A. in Computer Science and Cognitive & Linguistic Sciences from Wellesley College (Wellesley, MA, USA).

-Outside of computer science, I enjoy hiking, reading, cooking, and playing/composing music.
-As my experience with linguistics suggests, my passion for languages extends beyond programming languages: my first language is Mandarin, my French is B1/B2, my Japanese is terrible but in progress.
+Outside of computer science, I enjoy music, cooking, hiking, and reading.
+As my experience with linguistics suggests, my passion for languages extends beyond programming languages: my first language is Mandarin, my French is B1/B2, and my Japanese is terrible but in progress.

 <!-- To contact me, please email me at either r6huang [at] ucsd [dot] edu or rlisahuang [at] gmail [dot] com. -->